 The origin of the word “tumour” is from the Latin “tumour” meaning “swelling”.
 In essence, a brain tumour is an overgrowth of the cells, which form the brain.
-This definition can also include tumours, which arise from cells of the brain’s surrounding structures like the meninges (brain linings) or the cranial nerves.
-Brain tumours can either be benign or malignant and are often not in themselves life-threatening.
+This definition can also include tumors, which arise from cells of the brain’s surrounding structures like the meninges (brain linings) or the cranial nerves.
+Brain tumors can either be benign or malignant and are often not in themselves life-threatening.
 However, due to the limited space inside the bony skull (cranium), a benign or malignant tumour growing inside the skull can put pressure on healthy brain structures and cause damage.

 The type, size and location of the tumour dictate the kind of symptoms a patient may experience – these can include

 The types of treatments available thus depend on the accurate specifications and symptoms of the tumor.
 In every case of a brain tumour it is of utmost importance that a diagnosis is made by a multidisciplinary team.
 That way, the best and most modern treatments can be chosen to increase each patient's benefit.

 Diagnostics focuses on imaging with MRI (magnetic resonance imaging) and CT (computer tomography).
 In our clinic we have the most modern and powerful 3 T devices at our disposal, enabling imaging of high structural resolution and displaying functionally active regions (fMRI, functional MRI).
 This is of decisive importance for tumors in the vicinity of the speech region, the motor region or the visual center in order to be able to plan and perform an operation as precisely as possible.